brainlife/docs/docs/careers/sysad.md

 ## Cloud and Cluster Administrator

 brainlife.io runs Apps on varaiety of HPC clusters and public and private cloud computing platforms.
-You will be reponsible for maintaining these clusters and optimize our auto-scaling clusters that can meet the current demand from our users in a most efficient manner.
+You will be responsible for maintaining these clusters and optimize our auto-scaling clusters that can meet the current demand from our users in a most efficient manner.

 ### You are a solid fit for this position if...